Professional athletes seem to have a special “something” that no one else has.

 That’s why I’m here.

-Check out The EDGE Blueprint Consult a genetic-based report and analysis that will help you unlock and achieve your maximum potential.
+Check out our Male 90X program, a genetic-based report and analysis that will help you unlock and achieve your maximum potential.

 You can change your health, your genes, and your life right now.